pythonanywhere/flask-tutorials/tutorial-2.md

 how coding works ;-)

 It's good practice to keep a list of the external packages that your code depends on inside your Git repository.
 The tradition is to use a file called `requirements.txt`.
-In order to avoid having to type everything in, let's use a bash command, so go back to the bash console.
+In order to avoid having to type everything in, we'll use a bash command, so go back to the bash console.

 We want to create a file called `requirements.txt` that lists the packages we use.
 And we already know